cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob nntptimeout

-    ``nntptimeout:`` 3
+    ``nntptimeout:`` 3m

-        Set the length of the NNTP server's inactivity autologout timer, in minutes.
-The minimum value is 3, the default.
+        Set the length of the NNTP server's inactivity autologout timer.
+        The minimum value is 3 minutes, also the default.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob nntptimeout